cvxgrp/ncvx/README.md

 NCVX
 ====

 NCVX is a package for modeling and solving problems with convex objectives and decision variables from a nonconvex set.
+This package provides heuristic such as NC-ADMM (a variation of alternating direction method of multipliers for nonconvex problems) and relax-round-polish, which can be viewed as a majorization-minimization algorithm.
 The solver methods provided and the syntax for constructing problems are discussed in [our associated paper](http://stanford.edu/~boyd/papers/ncvx.html).

 NCVX is built on top of [CVXPY](http://www.cvxpy.org/), a domain-specific language for convex optimization embedded in Python.

 Installation
 ------------

-Make sure you have the latest version of CVXPY by running ``pip install —upgrade cvxpy``.
+You should first install CVXPY.
+CVXPY install guid can be found [here](http://www.cvxpy.org/).
+If you already have CVXPY, make sure you have the latest version by running ``pip install —upgrade cvxpy``.

 The easiest way to install the package is to run ``pip install ncvx``.
 To install the package from source, run ``python setup.py install`` in the main folder.
 The package has CVXPY and munkres as dependencies.

 Example
 -------